dweomer/aws-cloudformation-keypair/README.md

 *AS A* developer of infrastructure
-*I WANT* to create SSH key-pairs for EC2 instances by declaring such in a CloudFormation template *SO THAT* when applying said template I am not required to have first created such resources imperatively.
+*I WANT* to create SSH key-pairs for EC2 instances by declaring such in a CloudFormation template *SO THAT* when applying said template I am not required to have first created, out of band, EC2 key-pair(s).

 #### Input Properties

 * optional `KeyName` the EC2 KeyPair name
-  * if not specified, this will be generated (see [NewPhysicalResourceID](aws/ec2/keypair/resource.go#132))
+  * if not specified, this will be generated (see [NewPhysicalResourceID](aws/ec2/keypair/resource.go#L136))

 * optional `ParameterPath` the SSM Parameter name prefix
   * if not specified, this will default to `/ec2/key-pair`